duskopijetlovic/duskopijetlovic.github.io/_posts/2024-09-24-testing-different-jekyll-themes.md

 ```

 [7] From [Jekyll themes - Made Mistakes (mademistakes) theme](https://mademistakes.com/work/jekyll-themes/)
-> Below are the Jekyll themes and starters Ive designed, developed, and released as open source.
+> Below are the Jekyll themes and starters I've designed, developed, and released as open source.
 Each theme contains the `_layouts`, `_includes`, Sass/CSS, JavaScript, and other sample files needed to build with Jekyll and host a static site or blog.
 >
 > Getting started with each is roughly the same:
 > 1. Install as a [Ruby gem](https://jekyllrb.com/docs/themes/#understanding-gem-based-themes), [remote theme](https://github.com/benbalter/jekyll-remote-theme), or fork the theme repository you'd like to use or modify.
 > 2. [Install Bundler](https://bundler.io/) `gem install bundler` and run `bundle install` to install all dependencies (Jekyll, plugins, and so on).
 3. Update Jekyll's `_config.yml` file, customize data files (found in the `_data` directory), and replace sample posts and pages with your own content.
 >
-> For more specifics, consult each theme's documentation by visiting the setup guide links below.
+> For more specifics, consult each theme's documentation by visiting the setup guide links.

 [8] [Understanding gem-based themes](https://jekyllrb.com/docs/themes/#understanding-gem-based-themes)